Arosian-Stagg/TF2-Binds/README.md

 //Fully Charged Chat Announcements

-the uber_charged says to team UBER FULLY CHARGED.

-the kritz_charged "says to team KRITZ FULLY CHARGED.

-the vacc_charged says to team  VACCINATOR CHARGED.

 shift = announce to chat that you have uber.
 Will change for each loadout.

 [ = switches to stock uber and announces your switch to your team.